 Most insurers let you decide whether to make your insurance payments once a month or once a year.
 It’s tempting to make monthly payments because it’s more budget-friendly, but you can usually get a discount if you pay the entire premium cost up front.

-Some small businesses may be eligible to bundle cyber liability insurance with their errors and omissions coverage in a technology errors and omissions policy.
+Small businesses in the IT sector may be able to bundle cyber liability insurance with their errors and omissions coverage in a technology errors and omissions policy.
 Generally, this policy costs less than purchasing the coverages separately.

 Most insurers will evaluate your network security efforts before they insure you.
 The stronger your security, the less you’ll pay for cyber insurance coverage.